mohammadjafri1992/SentimentAnalysisWebApp/README.md

 I would highly recommend to look at the files to see the comments and other code annotations, line-by-line.
 That would make much more sense rather than just reading about it here.

+### Disclaimer
+It is website is available as an open source with MIT license.
+To reiterate, the code is provided AS-IS.
+I am not responsible for any loss/damage caused by the code to your hardware, software or business in any shape or form.
+This code is provided for educational purpose ONLY and must not be taken as a business proposal.
+Running this code on AWS will incurr charges.